 Forgiveness and Amends

 My daughter’s forgiveness is as different as they are, and I was shortsighted to expect anything different.
-For one child, the conversations are still, even after twenty-seven years in recovery, a matter of carefully chosen words.
+For one child, the conversations are still, even after thirty years in recovery, a matter of carefully chosen words.
 She listens for inflections and subtle nuances, and some conversations are not comfortable.
 Still, there are conversations and for that, I am grateful.